shivam-droid/Road-Website-Clone/readme.md

 ---

+## ROAD Website Clone

 -   Skills Gained in this project
+    -  Gained more knowledge about tailwindcss
-    - Learned how to use media query amd make reponsive websites.
+    -  Learned to use tailwindcss in less time efficiently.
-    - HTML
-    - CSS